 We employ behavioral methods to identify situations in which emotions are adaptive and maladaptive for behavior.
 We are interested in how emotion, through goal-directed behavior, regulates executive functions and the expenditure of psychological resources.
 More broadly, our research examines how emotion in support of goal-driven behavior modulates processing including perception, cognition, and executive function in a systematic manner.
 By understanding systematic effects caused by emotion, we can begin to identify the mechanisms emotion moderates to influence processing, learning and memory, decision making, and behavior.

-Another line of research examines deficits in emotional processing associated with neuronal damage in the amygdala and other brain areas for individuals with Systemic Lupus Erythematosus.
+Another line of research examines emotion and spatial deficits caused by neurological dysfunction associated with Systemic Lupus Erythematosus.

 Students interested in working in the lab please see Positions